 Complex Commercial Litigation

 Carol advises public and private companies, including domestic and international banks, financial institutions and broker-dealers in all aspects of complex commercial disputes.
-Her experience includes cross-border disputes and litigation, securities litigations and employment litigation involving trade secrets, compensation, bonuses and commissions, stock options, restrictive covenants and employee raiding.
+Her experience includes cross-border disputes and litigation, dissolution proceedings, securities litigations and employment litigation involving trade secrets, compensation, bonuses and commissions, restrictive covenants and employee raiding.
 Carol's representation of financial institutions and banks goes beyond commercial litigation and includes workouts and internal investigations.
 Carol also represents owners, members, developers and operators of large commercial real estate portfolios in disputes requiring deft but delicate handling – including divisive partnership or membership disputes.

 Employment Counseling and Litigation